uutzinger/rtsp_server/README.md

 ```
 cd %HOMEDRIVE%%HOMEPATH%
 cd Desktop
+gst-launch-1.0^
+ rtspsrc location=rtsp://10.41.83.11:8554/test buffer-mode=synced protocols=tcp+udp+udp-mcast !^
+ queue max-size-buffers=0 max-size-time=0 max-size-bytes=0 min-threshold-time=0 !^
-gst-launch-1.0 rtspsrc location=rtsp://10.41.83.11:8554/test latency=10 buffer-mode=auto drop-on-latency=1 ! decodebin ! videoconvert ! videoflip method=rotate-180 ! rsvgoverlay location=Bucket0.svg width-relative=1 height-relative=1 x-relative=0 y-relative=0  ! autovideosink
+ decodebin ! videoconvert ! videoflip method=rotate-180 !^
+ rsvgoverlay location=Bucket0.svg width-relative=1 height-relative=1 x-relative=0 y-relative=0 !^
+ autovideosink sync=false

 ```
 The above assumes your have the script on your desktop and the overlay file is located there also.
 You will need to adjust the path if you place it elsewhere.
 You can remove the overlay if you dont need it.
-You cna also remove the videoflip or change the rotation.
+You can also remove the videoflip or change the rotation.
 Google gstreamer videoflip for the options.

 Alternativel you can use VLC https://www.videolan.org/
 ```